Alumni Questionnaire ← Back to Index

 Yes, I received a Bachelor’s of Journalism from Columbia College.

 What is your profession?

 I was in marketing for a long time.
-My last job was Vice President of Marketing for an international cross-border e-commerce company.
-I recently left my career to write a book about my experience in the program and focus on my partner and my small business, an online organic spice shop.
+My last corporate job was Vice President of Marketing for an international e-commerce company.
+I recently left my career to write a book about my experience in the Program and focus on my partner and I’s business, an online organic spice shop.